Brownie (folklore): Silkie

 A female spirit known as the Silkie or Selkie, who received her name from the fact that she was always dressed in grey silk, appears in English and Scottish folklore.
 (Not to be confused with the homonymous Selkie, a type of seal shapeshifter.)
 Like a ghost, the Silkie is associated with the house rather than the family who lives there, but, like a brownie, she is said to perform chores for the family.
 A famous Silkie was reported to haunt Denton Hall in Northumberland.

 Briggs gives the report of a woman named Marjory Sowerby, who, as a little girl, had spoken with the last remaining Hoyles of Denten Hall, two old ladies, about the Silkie and its kindness to them.
 They told her that the Silkie would clean the hearth and kindle fires for them.
 They also mentioned "something about bunches of flowers left on the staircase".

-Sowerby left the area in around 1902 and, when she returned over half a century later after World War II, the Hoyles were both long dead and the house was owned by a man who did not believe in fairies.
+Sowerby left the area in around 1902.
+When she returned over half a century later after World War II, the Hoyles were both long dead and the house was owned by a man who did not believe in fairies.
 The stories about the Silkie were no longer told and instead the house was reputed to be haunted by a vicious poltergeist, who made banging noise and other strange noises and pulled pranks on the man.
 The man eventually moved out.
 Briggs calls this an example of a brownie turning into a boggart.

 Silkies were also sometimes believed to appear suddenly on roads at night to lonely travellers and frighten them.
 Another Silkie is said to haunt the grounds of Fardel Hall in Devonshire.
 This one is said to manifest in the form of a "beautiful young woman with long, golden hair, wearing a long silken gown" and supposedly guards a hoard of treasure buried on the grounds.
 Few people have seen the spirit, but many claim to have heard the rustling of her silk dress.
 She is believed to quietly strangle anyone who comes near finding the treasure.